Mohsin Shahnawaz Ranjha: Political career

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-65 (Sargodha-II) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-65 (Sargodha-II) in the 2008 Pakistani general election but was unsuccessful.
 He received 41,655 votes and lost the seat to Ghias Mela.
 In the same election, he also ran for the seat of Provincial Assembly of the Punjab from Constituency PP-32 (Sargodha-V) as an independent candidate but was unsuccessful.
 He received 1,036 votes and lost the seat to Chaudhry Aamir Sultan Cheema.

-He was elected to the National Assembly as a candidate of PML-N from Constituency NA-65 (Sargodha-II) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of PML-N from Constituency NA-65 (Sargodha-II) in the 2013 Pakistani general election.
 He received 102,871 votes and defeated Ghias Mela.
 During his tenure as Member of the National Assembly, he served as the Federal Parliamentary Secretary for Information and Broadcasting.

 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi and was made Minister of State, however he was not assigned any ministry.
 In October 2017, he was made Minister of State for Parliamentary Affairs.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Ranjha ceased to hold the office as Minister of State for Parliamentary Affairs.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-89 (Sargodha-II) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-89 (Sargodha-II) in the 2018 Pakistani general election.